If you want to help after the Nashville tornadoes, give Money in physical form such as banknotes and coins. More, not clothing and other stuff

 Delivering things that people need on the ground simply doesn’t help disaster-struck communities as much as giving them money to buy what they need.
 What’s more, truckloads of blue jeans and cases of Lunchables can actually interfere with official relief efforts.

 If you want to do the greatest good, send From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More.

 Disaster relief efforts repeatedly provide lessons in good intentions gone wrong.